d2l-ai/d2l-en/chapter_convolutional-neural-networks/index.md

 We will conclude the chapter with a full working example of LeNet, the first convolutional network successfully deployed, long before the rise of modern deep learning.
-In the next chapter we'll dive into full implementations of some of the recent popular neural networks whose designs are representative of most of the techniques commonly used to design modern convolutional neural networks.
+In the next chapter we will dive into full implementations of some of the recent popular neural networks whose designs are representative of most of the techniques commonly used to design modern convolutional neural networks.